Spookyturbo/Arduino/README.md

 ### How do I get set up? ###

-Just clone and it should come with all the dependencies
+Just clone and it should come with all the dependencies except the Arduino IDE